They've suffered through years of LRT construction with little to no reprieve | CBC News

 They've suffered through years of LRT construction with little to no reprieve

-Orléans residents feel complaints largely dismissed, as city refers all damage claims to LRT contractors
+Orléans residents feel complaints largely dismissed as city refers claims to contractors

 From cracks in their homes' foundations to rat infestations and sleepless nights, Orléans residents say living next to Ottawa's light rail transit construction has come with unwelcome consequences for more than two years.